aarondurandev/aarondurandev/README.md

 # Aarón Durán Novas

-Desarrollador full-stack con formación en sistemas y redes — lo que significa que me siento igual de cómodo escribiendo código que administrando la infraestructura en la que corre.
+Full-stack developer with a background in systems and networking — which means I'm just as comfortable writing code as I am managing the infrastructure it runs on.

-Trabajo principalmente con **PHP**, **Node.js** y **Go**, aunque me defiendo bien en cualquier capa del stack.
-Tengo debilidad por entender cómo encajan las piezas: desde el backend hasta el servidor, pasando por proxies inversos, bases de datos y todo lo que hay en medio.
+I work mainly with **PHP**, **Node.js** and **Go**, but I can hold my own across the whole stack.
+I have a thing for understanding how pieces fit together: from the backend to the server, through reverse proxies, databases, and everything in between.

-Vengo del mundo de los sistemas antes que del desarrollo, y eso se nota: cuando algo falla, no me detengo en la capa de aplicación.
-Me gusta el troubleshooting real, administrar mis propios servidores y desplegar las cosas yo mismo en lugar de dejarlas en manos de un servicio que hace la magia por mí.
+I come from a systems background before development, and it shows: when something breaks, I don't stop at the application layer.
+I enjoy real troubleshooting, running my own servers, and deploying things myself rather than handing it off to a service that does the magic for me.

-Actualmente aprendiendo Go a fondo — construyendo un API Gateway desde cero sobre la librería estándar, sin frameworks, para entender de verdad lo que pasa por debajo.
+Currently going deep on Go — building an API Gateway from scratch on the standard library, no frameworks, to truly understand what's happening under the hood.

 ---

-## Stack habitual
+## Stack

 **Backend** — PHP · Node.js · Go · Java · REST APIs · WebSockets
 **Frontend** — HTML · CSS · JavaScript
-**Bases de datos** — MySQL · MariaDB · MongoDB
+**Databases** — MySQL · MariaDB · MongoDB
 **Infra** — GNU/Linux · Apache · NGINX · Docker · Reverse proxy · Self-hosting · Cloudflare
-**Herramientas** — Git · Gitea · Postman · VSCode · PHPStorm
+**Tools** — Git · Gitea · Postman · VSCode · PHPStorm

 ---

 ## Portfolio

-Puedes ver mis proyectos, experiencia y stack completo en **[aarondurandev.github.io](https://aarondurandev.github.io)**.
+Projects, experience and full stack at **[aarondurandev.github.io](https://aarondurandev.github.io)**.

 ---

-## Contacto
+## Contact

 📬 [aaronduranwebdev@gmail.com](mailto:aaronduranwebdev@gmail.com)
 💼 [linkedin.com/in/aaronduranwebdev](https://linkedin.com/in/aaronduranwebdev)

-Abierto a oportunidades — si buscas a alguien que entienda el stack completo, hablamos.
+Open to opportunities — if you're looking for someone who understands the full stack, let's talk.